-A few months ago I wrote about the 4 key elements of behaviour change, and before that, the six stages of behaviour change.
+A while ago I wrote about the 4 key elements of behaviour change, and before that, the six stages of behaviour change.

 Now I want to show you a slightly different approach on behaviour change.
 It’s one that’s easy to remember and seems to get the interest of Executive, which is handy when you’re trying to explain the business case for behaviour change to senior management.

 It’s called the 4 Ps of Employee Behaviour Change.

 The 4 Ps which influence and eventually drive a person’s behaviour in the workplace are:

 What knowledge does the person have about the problems associated with the “bad” behaviour, and the benefits of the “good” behaviour?

 What skills and tools do they have to help them make the change?
 For example, to add more vegetables to their diet, do they have access to easy and healthy recipes?
 Or to quit smoking, have they been to a seminar on smoking or been given expert advice on a step-by-step process?